Bhargavbhimani229/E-COMMERCE/README.md

 ## 🙋‍♂️ Author

-Made with ❤️ by [Shubham Parekh]
+Made with ❤️ by [Bhargav Bhimani]
-📧 Email: Shubhamparekh04@gmail.com
+📧 Email: bhargavbhimani229@gmail.com